 If you drive a car you can follow the same direction, there are parking areas in Barangay Pundaquit where you can park your vehicle.

-You will be welcomed by the small fishing village where boats sail to prominent coves and island in Zambales .
-From Pundaquit , hire a boatmen that will take you to Anawangin, Nagsasa, Capones , Camara and a lot more.
-Boatride normally costs Php1000 or $23.31 to Php1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach anawangin.
+You will be welcomed by the small fishing village where boats sail to prominent coves and island in Zambales.
+From Pundaquit, hire a boatman that will take you to Anawangin, Nagsasa, Capones, Camara and a lot more.
+Boatride normally costs Php1000 or $23.31 to Php1500 or $34.97 depending on the space and will take you approximately 20-30 minutes to reach Anawangin.

-If you want more adventure , then you can also trek to Anawangin .
+If you want an exciting adventure, then you can also trek to Anawangin.
 You can hire guides in Pundaquit.
 Check my post about surviving Mount Pundaquit.